BFS Algorithm Common Patterns and Code Template

 If the input is board = [[1,2,3],[5,4,0]]

-, the algorithm returns -1 because it is impossible to win the game from this configuration.
+, the algorithm should return -1 because there is no way to win from this situation.

-You need to move these blocks and find a way to move Cao Cao from the starting position to the exit at the bottom.
+You need to move the blocks and try to move Cao Cao from the starting position to the exit at the bottom.

-Returning to this problem, how can we abstract it into a tree/graph structure so that we can solve it using the BFS algorithm framework?
+Back to this problem, how do we change it into a tree or graph structure so we can use the BFS algorithm?

-In fact, the initial state of the board can be considered as the starting point:
+The initial state of the board is the starting point:

 [[2,4,1],